ShatashreeBhattacharjee/ai-resume-analyzer/README.md

 Job seekers often don't know how their resume actually reads to an interviewer, or what they'll be asked once they land one.
 This tool closes that gap.
 It analyzes a resume's strengths and weaknesses, benchmarks it against a target job description, and generates role-specific interview questions grounded in the candidate's real experience, with AI feedback on their practice answers.

-Built with Python, Streamlit, and the Groq API (Llama 3.1-8B), using a custom RAG pipeline (sentence-transformers and FAISS) for accurate multi-resume retrieval and context-aware chat.
+Built with Python, Streamlit, and the Groq API (gpt-oss-20b), using a custom RAG pipeline (sentence-transformers and FAISS) for accurate multi-resume retrieval and context-aware chat.

 ## Features